“Loving or hating the life you are living is solely all in your repeated self-talk.” – Edward Mbiaka

 What is self-talk?

 Self-talk is your communication with yourself in a way that helps you get through tough times.
 Even though you might not know it, you’re already practising self-talk.

-Self-talk is your inner voice, the voice in your mind which says things that you don’t necessarily say out loud.
+Self-talk is your inner voice, the voice in your mind that says things that you don’t necessarily say aloud.
 Often self-talk happens without you even realising it and can be a subtle running commentary in your mind’s background.
 But what you say in your mind can determine a lot of how you feel about who you are.

 The difference between positive and negative self-talk?

-Positive self-talk is thoughts that make you feel good about yourself and the things that are going on in your life.
+Positive self-talk is thoughts that make you feel good about yourself and the things going on in your life.
 It is like having a reassuring voice in your head that always looks on the bright side.

-Negative self-talk is thoughts that make you feel unhappy and dissatisfied about yourself and things that are going on.
-It can put a downer on anything, whether it is good or bad.
+Negative self-talk is thoughts that make you feel unhappy and dissatisfied about yourself and things going on.
+It can put a downer on anything, good or bad.

 - “Everything is crap, and nothing is going to get better.”

 Negative self-talk is destructive as it brings you down all the time.
-It can impact recovery from mental health difficulties and tends to make people pretty miserable.
+It can impact recovery from mental health difficulties and make people pretty miserable.
 But being positive all the time isn’t achievable either and isn’t helpful all the time.
 So how can you make your self-talk work for you?

 Why does self-talk work?

 Self-talk affects the subconscious mind.
 It is the type of talk that constantly chatters in the back of our minds without specific, conscious thought.
 Things we think but don’t say.
 Things we tell ourselves about ourselves or our job or our life but don’t rationalise or justify before we say them.

 The subconscious mind is programmed similarly to how a computer is programmed, so like a computer, the subconscious mind will only perform the tasks it is programmed to function.

 Information presented to the subconscious mind causes both a psychological and physiological response.